ente-io/ente/docs/docs/photos/migration/export/index.md

 </div>

-5. Wait for the export to get completed.
+5. Wait for the export to complete.

 <div align="center">